Septima/malstroem/README.md

 malstroem
 =========
-Tools for screening of bluespots and water flow between bluespots
+Tools for screening of bluespots and water flow between bluespots.

 Malstrøm is based on the ideas presented by Balstrøm and Crawford (2018).

 Balstrøm, T., Crawford, D., 2018, Arc-Malstrøm: A 1D hydrologic screening method for stormwater assessments based on geometric networks, Computers & Geosciences, vol. 116, pp 64-73, [doi:10.1016/j.cageo.2018.04.010](https://doi.org/10.1016/j.cageo.2018.04.010)

+### Note:
+This is a fork of the original [malstroem repository](https://github.com/Kortforsyningen/malstroem).
+It seems like the original malstroem repo is not maintained anymore.
+This repo is intended to be a maintained version of malstroem.

 Features
 --------